ShrayzzDev/Pokemon-API/README.md

 Get | /move/{name}/{index}/{count} | Returns a list of moves whose name contains the "name" parameter | Nothing | List of Moves
 Post | /damage/gen{generation} | Returns the amount of damage delt following informations given in the body | Gen{Generation}DamageInformationDTO | Integer

-If you need more informations about these routes, a Swagger doc will be deployed at the same time the API will.
+If you need more informations about these routes, a Swagger doc will soon be deployed.
-Note that for the moment, the API is not deployed.
+You can use the API here : [http://shrayzz.fr:5242/](http://shrayzz.fr:5242/)

 ## Limitations